TonichaB/cleaning-blog/README.md

 I also want to thank the Slack community who are always so helpful and supportive.<br>

 Lastly, I would like to thank Code Institute who have taught me everything I know so far and have been very supportive throughout my time on the course.
+In particular thank you to Sean in the Tutor Support team who helped me to fix the final issues on the site in time for my project submission.